What is the new $250 Chase Sapphire Reserve® hotel credit? (May 2026)

 Final Thoughts

 Chase's decision to drop this additional $250 credit helps bolster the positioning of the Reserve.
-While (in my opinion) it still falls short of the <amex-platinum> in several aspects, for hotel bookings that work, the Reserve can deliver incredible value.
+While (in my opinion) it still falls short of the American Express Platinum Card® in several aspects, for hotel bookings that work, the Reserve can deliver incredible value.

 If you're able to use this new credit alongside at least one Edit credit, you'll pretty much well on your way to making good on the annual fee.